USV Local Schools

 EXCUSING CHILD FROM SCHOOL

-2. If parent is
+2. If a parent/guardian

-his or her teacher will release the student at the time indicated on the note.
+teacher will release the student at the time indicated on the note.

 First Tardy…………….no punishment